 Ultimately, companies win or lose based on their people, not their tools.
 You can invest millions in infrastructure like software, distribution, media planning and production facilities, but people will always be your most important investment.
+Coaching people toward greatness is my passion.

 Although people are a company’s greatest asset, they can also become your greatest liability.
 When you aren’t getting the most out of your associates, it winds up costing you three times what you’ve invested into them.